 Anti-Discrimination Provisions

-The Act also amends the Connecticut employment discrimination law to classify as a "discriminatory practice" the use of an AERDP in a manner that causes an employer to refuse to hire, discharge, or otherwise discriminate in compensation or in terms or conditions of employment on the basis of protected characteristics, the failure to provide required predecision AERDP notices, or to retaliate against a person complaining or testifying about discriminatory practices.
+The Act also amends the Connecticut employment discrimination law in several ways, including that the use of AERDT will not be a defense against allegations of discriminatory conduct.
 In any enforcement proceeding, the courts and the Commission for Consumer Protection must consider whether the employer conducted anti-bias training or otherwise made proactive measures to prevent discriminatory outcomes.

 AI Companions: Operator Obligations